 furniture« Previous Entries

-The first four first four Chairs were re-purposed second-hand original Solaire Chairs, but I have found a decent source for new ones, so finally some ideas I’ve had for years can be realized, and special orders can now be filled.
-With thin applications of plaster then sanding and waiting for successive layers to dry, four new Chairs (29 x 29 x 29 inches) are now in progress, concentrating on the details of two while the others cure.
-One chair, the priority, will be of Shiva as The Lord of Dance, and one chair is an addition to the Zen Garden series.
-Until painting stages, the two can be worked at the same time while 3D details are added, dried, sanded and carved.
+The first four first four Chairs were re-purposed second-hand store original Solaire Chairs, but I have found a decent source for new ones, so finally some ideas I’ve had for years can be realized, and special orders can now be filled.
+With thin applications of plaster then sanding and waiting for successive layers to dry, four new Chairs, 29 x 29 x 29 inches, started April 5th are now in progress, concentrating on the details of two while the others cure.
+One chair, the priority, is of Shiva as The Lord of Dance, and one chair is an addition to the Zen Garden series.
+The third is a large replica of a Moche culture (1st century Peru) earring/ear plug, and the fourth chair will portray an Easter Island theme, something I’ve had in mind since I bought the very first chairs in the 1990′s.
+Until refining stages, the four can be worked at the same time while plaster is added, cures and is sanded down.

 The purpose of the dance is to release us from our ignorance and entanglement in the world of opposites, all set within the circular, rhythmic motion of the universe.
 We are to acknowledge, yet remain detached by their effects.
 It is said that Truth requires detachment and at the same time, knowledge and acceptance.